cwjohnston/chef-hipchat/README.md

 ============

 * Authentication token for an existing HipChat account.
-* 'hipchat' gem (automatically installed by this cookbook's default recipe)
+* 'hipchat' gem (automatically installed by this cookbook's default recipe).

 Attributes
 ==========
-* `room` - the name of the room you would like to speak into (requied)
+* `room` - the name of the room you would like to speak into (requied).
-* `token` - authentication token for your HipChat account (required)
+* `token` - authentication token for your HipChat account (required).
+* `nickname` - the nickname to be used when speaking the message (required).
 * `message` - the message to speak.
 If a message is not specified, the name of the `hipchat_msg` resource is used.
-* `notify` - toggles whether or not users in the room should be notified by this message
+* `notify` - toggles whether or not users in the room should be notified by this message (defaults to false).
 * `color` - sets the color of the message in HipChat.
-Supported colors include: yellow, red, green, purple, or random.
+Supported colors include: yellow, red, green, purple, or random (defaults to yellow).
-* `failure_ok` - toggles whether or not to catch the exception if an error is encountered connecting to HipChat (defaults to true)
+* `failure_ok` - toggles whether or not to catch the exception if an error is encountered connecting to HipChat (defaults to true).

 Usage examples
 ==============